nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 2a.
 Task already exists
 >2a1.
-System informs user that task already exists and doesn’t add repeated task.
+System does not perform the addition and informs user that task with the same name already exists.

 >Use case ends

 2b.
 Invalid command format
 >2b1.
-System informs user that command format is invalid and outputs sample correct format to user.
+System prompts user that command format is not recognized and display sample format to user.

 >Use case ends.